xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 </details>

 **<details><summary>Requirement (Jira)</summary>**
-Represents a Jira issue linked to a test case
+Represents the Jira issue that is linked to a test case.
 </details>

 **<details><summary>Script Repository</summary>**